Common Myths About Sleep Training

 Finally, the day has come.
 After months of cooing and rocking your baby to sleep, you’re ready to take the plunge into sleep training.
-If all goes well, your child will soon be soothing his or her own way to dreamland while you recapture a few precious minutes with your spouse, your dog, and your flatscreen TV.
+If all goes well, your child will soon be soothing their own way to dreamland while you recapture a few precious minutes with your spouse, your dog, and your flat screen TV.
 Or so you’d like to think.
 For many parents, sleep training is a weighty topic, filled with heated chatter from other parents and experts about the best way to do it and tales of a terrible fallout if you somehow screw it up.

 “The biggest myth of all is that there is only one right way to sleep train your child,” says pediatric sleep specialist Rebecca Kempton, M.D., founder of Baby Sleep Pro.
 “Every child is unique, and most parents end up using a combination of methods to match a child’s needs and temperament.”
 Read on for other common sleep training myths, busted.

 Can crying it out damager childhood development?
 Nope.
 It just doesn’t.
 “You might make the decision that the cry-it-out approach isn’t right for you or your baby, but that doesn’t mean it’s a less successful method,” says Dr. Kempton.
 Rumors have circulated for years that the cry-it-out method leads to stunted emotional growth or even brain damage.
 But a study in the American Academy of Pediatrics journal, Pediatrics, found that not only was the method successful, it showed no harmful effects on babies’ long-term emotional or behavioral development.

 Myth #2: Nighttime Waking Means They Need You